 April 28, 2009

-Vice President Joe Biden makes a visit to the National Domestic Violence Hotline and loveisrespect for a press event and tour of the facilities.
+Vice President Joe Biden makes a visit to The Hotline and loveisrespect for a press event and tour of the facilities.
 This is his second visit to the organizations in six years.

 October 21, 2008